pirsch-analytics/docs/docs/get-started/frontend-integration.md

 * `data-title-prefix` adds a path prefix
 * `data-title-suffix` adds a path suffix

-Please not that the attributes interacts with the `data-domain` attribute used to create [rollup views](/advanced/domains-rollup.md).
+Please note that the attributes interact with the `data-domain` attribute used to create [rollup views](/advanced/domains-rollup.md).

 ## Initializing the Script Manually